Breast Reduction Surgery – My Story (by Lorna)

 Over the next few weeks, I felt more like my old self and I felt a dramatic change.
 I felt so much better without the tape and the sports bra was really comfortable.

-I had my six week check-up with Aggie and Mr Richards, where they both examined me and took some more pictures.
+I had my six week check-up with Aggie and Aurora Clinics Founder, where they both examined me and took some more pictures.

 We talked about my scars and I said I was concerned about the middle in between my breasts as it looked a little gathered and bumpy.
 He said this would go with massage and recommended an ointment.